aidan-j-rhoden/plunger/README.md

 * This will hopefully evolve into a comical randomized experience.

 ## Development
+### Planing
+* I am attempting to impliment the method described in this excellent 4-part series on networking: [https://www.gabrielgambetta.com/client-server-game-architecture.html](https://www.gabrielgambetta.com/client-server-game-architecture.html)<br>I'll start with the first method described, the "dumb" server, with no client-side simulation or compensation.
+### Contributing
 * Anyone except Bill Gates is welcome to contribute
+* Please read all of the article above if you are new to networking